pjsg/nodemcu-firmware/docs/en/modules/rotary.md

 If the callback is None or omitted, then the registration is cancelled.

-The callback will be invoked with two arguments when the event happens.
-The first argument is the current position of the rotary switch, and the second is the eventtype.
-The position is tracked and is represented as a signed 32-bit integer.
+The callback will be invoked with three arguments when the event happens.
+The first argument is the current position of the rotary switch, the second is the eventtype, and the third is the time when the event happened.

+The position is tracked
+and is represented as a signed 32-bit integer.
 Increasing values indicate clockwise motion.
+The time is the number of microseconds represented in a 32-bit integer.
+Note that this wraps every hour or so.

 #### Example

-    rotary.on(0, rotary.ALL, function (pos, type)
+    rotary.on(0, rotary.ALL, function (pos, type, when)
-      print "Position=" .. pos .. " event type=" .. type
+      print "Position=" .. pos .. " event type=" .. type .. " time=" .. when
     end)

 #### Notes